 The obtained frequency response functions are compared in Figure 4.48.
 It was found that the encoder had very little effect on the transfer function from excitation voltage u to the axial motion of the strut $d_a$ as measured by the interferometer (Figure 4.48a).
 This means that the axial motion of the strut is unaffected by the presence of the encoder.
 Similarly, it has little effect on the transfer function from u to the sensor stack voltage $V_s$ (Figure 4.48b).
-This means that the effectiveness of the integral force feedback control strategy.
+This means that the encoder should have little effect on the effectiveness of the integral force feedback control strategy.